Sie sind hier: Dr. O'Niel Som Verlag Homepage : Automatische Sprachübersetzung

 o your

 In the syntax rules, we have to include PPN in the recognition of noun phrases.
-In rules-01.txt, there were the following rules:
+In rules-01.txt, there were the

 ; build noun phrases